vippsas/bankid-statuspage-api/README.md

 The status overview is build up of four components:

 * BankID
-* BankID p� mobil
+* BankID på mobil
-* BankID p� mobil for Telenor
+* BankID på mobil for Telenor
-* BankID p� mobil for Telia
+* BankID på mobil for Telia

-"BankID p� mobil" is an aggregation of the "Telenor" and "Telia" components.
+"BankID på mobil" is an aggregation of the "Telenor" and "Telia" components.

 Authorization for the service is handled by the [BankID OIDC platform](https://confluence.bankidnorge.no/confluence/pdoidcl/introduction).